 I have also observed JUMP Bike racks being filled with re-positioned bikes – but they do not seem to stay that way for long!

-Note: Uber, the ride-hailing service, bought JUMP Bikes in April of this year.
+Note: Uber, the ride-hailing service, bought JUMP Bikes in April 2018.

 Given the evident popularity of JUMP Bikes, the good news is that the number of bikes available to the Sacramento Region (Sacramento, West Sacramento and Davis) will increase by 600 – for a total of 900!